Characterizations of categories of commutative C*-subalgebras: Motivation

 \subsection{Invariants}

 Let us temporarily consider von Neumann algebras $A$ and their von Neumann subalgebras $\V(A)$, giving categories $\Vs$ and $\Vm$.
-We will show that $\Vs$ contains exactly the same information as the lattice $\Proj(A)$ of projections of $A$.
+We will show that $\Vs$ contains exactly the same information as the lattice $\Proj(A)$ of projections of $A$, in the technical sense that they are functors with equivalent images.
 This lattice has been studied in depth, so from the point of view of (new) invariants of $A$, the category $\Vm$ is more interesting.
 See also Remark~\ref{invariants} below.
 By extension, $\Cm$ is possibly more interesting as an invariant than $\Cs$, because $\C(A)$ and $\V(A)$ coincide for finite-dimensional C*-algebras $A$.